PosIR: Position-Aware Heterogeneous Information Retrieval Benchmark: The Benchmark

 \section{The \posir Benchmark}

 Table~\ref{tab:dataset_overview} provides a statistical overview of \posir, which comprises 310 retrieval datasets spanning 10 languages\footnote{Arabic, Chinese, German, English, French, Italian, Korean, Portuguese, Russian, Spanish.} and 31 domains\footnote{The 31 domains are grouped into the following high-level categories: Technology and Science, Industry and Economics, Health and Medicine, Society and Law, Entertainment and Culture, Finance, and Miscellaneous.}.
-All datasets are following the same format as BEIR, i.e. corpus, queries and qrels, which are all available in the Hugging Face Hub.\footnote{\url{https://huggingface.co/datasets/infgrad/PosIR-Benchmark-v1}} More details on \posir are available in Appendix~\ref{appendix_sec:posir_datasets}.
+More details on \posir are available in Appendix~\ref{appendix_sec:posir_datasets}.